Yellowknife man charged with illegal sale of alcohol

 With the assistance of the public the Yellowknife RCMP General Investigation Section, began an investigation into the possible illegal sale of alcohol.

-As a result of the investigation, officers arrested and charged 38-year-old David Girvan of Yellowknife.
+As a result of the investigation, officers arrested and charged a 38-year-old Yellowknife man.

 The RCMP seized about $350 in cash, 9 bottles of Private Stock, 4 bottles of Smirnoff Vodka and a 1999 Honda Accord.